yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/security/enable-encryption-in-transit/add-certificate-ca.md

 1. In the **Certificate Name** field, enter a meaningful name for your certificate.

-1. Upload the custom CA root certificate as the root certificate.
+1. Upload the custom CA certificate (including any intermediate certificates in the chain) as the Root CA certificate.

     If you use an intermediate CA/issuer, but do not have the complete chain of certificates, then you need to create a bundle by executing the `cat intermediate-ca.crt root-ca.crt > bundle.crt` command, and then use this bundle as the root certificate.
 You might also want to [verify the certificate chain](#verify-certificate-chain).